plewis/plewis.github.io/phylogenetics/lab-simulation.md

     paup -L logfile.txt simdata.nex

 This time, let's avoid the tedium of actually counting how many trees were estimated correctly by using PAUP*'s `treedist` command.

 You should still be in PAUP* (evidenced by the prompt `paup>`).
 If you quit paup, start it up again without specifying a data file by typing just `paup`.

 :large_blue_diamond: Load the trees from _parsimony-results.tre_ into PAUP*:

-    paup> gettrees file-parsimony-results.tre
+    paup> gettrees file=parsimony-results.tre

+PAUP* will probably ask you some questions at this point:
+* Respond `y` to the question about increasing `maxtrees`
+* Respond to the question about a new values for `maxtrees` by accepting the default (just hit Enter)
+* Respond to the question about the action to take if this limit is hit by typing `2`

+You can prevent these kinds of questions from being asked by proactively changing some settings in PAUP*:

+    paup> set maxtrees=1000 increase=auto autoinc=200

+PAUP* should respond by saying something like `1012 trees read from file` (although your results may differ slightly.
+You might have expected 1000 trees to be in this file, but there are a few more because of ties in parsimony scores.

-PAUP* should respond by saying `100 trees read from file`.
-Take a look at the first tree in the file:
+:large_blue_diamond: Take a look at the first tree in the file:

     paup> showtrees 1